zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

    :open:
    :class-title: sd-text-primary

-   The options listed here allows to specify forwarding addresses, to prevent e-mail messages to be saved locally, and to enable ActiveSync, if these operations are allowed by the administrator.
+   The options listed here allows to specify forwarding addresses, to prevent e-mail messages to be saved locally, and to enable various features related to the everyday use of |product|, like for example ActiveSync, |wsc|, web and mobile access, if these operations are allowed by the administrator.
 Values for these options can be set from the CLI: please refer to section :ref:`cli-features` for more information.

 .. _act-prefs: